GETTING STARTED – TOP QUESTIONS

 A. What is the appeal of my town’s location within the path of totality?

 Some locations within the path will be the primary areas of appeal.
-It is essential to know if your town is one of these.
+It is essential to know if your town is one of these, and if your town is one of low appeal.

 Then comes the second part of the response.